Arki, India: Geography

 Arki is located in the Siwalik range of Himalaya mountains.
 Due to its high altitude, Arki enjoys pleasant weather in the summers, with the temperatures hovering between 26 °C and 32 °C. The winters are chilly and the temperature ranges between 4 °C and 8 °C. The rainfall is moderate and occurs mainly during July and August.

 Arki is known for its caves and cave temples, among which Lutru Mahadev and Mutru Mahadev are very famous.

 Sair Fair

 The Sair Fair is an annual two-day event held at Arki on sakranti of Ashwin (16/17 September).
 The fair was famous for buffalo fights.
-Local people used to train their buffaloes for the event but since 2015 the event is not taking place.
+Local people used to train their buffaloes for the event but the event has not taken place since 2015.
 The fair is attended by millions of people every year.
 Night programs in this fair are always different and people of Arki enjoy the day a lot.